YinLiLin/SumTool/README.md

 Impute Marginal Effect
 -----
-For BETA and SE imputation, limited 8 columns should be provided in same order with the example above for typed SNPs.
+For BETA and SE imputation, limited 8 columns should be provided in same order with the example for typed SNPs.
 No need to separate genome into chromosomes.<br>
 ***NOTE***: It is not supported to impute multiple traits at a time.
 ```r
 # get the path of attached example data on SumTool